steveklabnik/doxidize/CONTRIBUTING.md

   **blocked on upstream** by the team.
 * **bug** issues track something Doxidize isn't doing correctly.
-A great **bug** report explains what the problem is, how to reproduce it, and any relevant environemnt issues.
+A great **bug** report explains what the problem is, how to reproduce it, and any relevant environment issues.
 If you're filing a **bug** and you're not sure what to include, don't stress out!
 Include what you think is useful, and we may tag it as a **question** if we need more information from you.
 * **duplicate** issues are tagged and closed, with a message explaining what